libanjama02/Multimodal-Gestural-Analysis/Project Documentation.md

 #### Data Integration

 The first objective was to implement a pipeline that could successfully merge two multimodal data streams.
-Specifically, the focus was on hand pose landmarks obtained through MediaPipe's framework and Inertial Measurement Unit (IMU) data comprising quaternions and acceleration data collected using an Mbientlab MetaMotionS[Insert Lit Example - https://mbientlab.com/metamotions/], A wearable device that offers real-time and continuous monitoring of motion and environmental sensor data.
+Specifically, the focus was on hand pose landmarks obtained through MediaPipe's framework and Inertial Measurement Unit (IMU) data comprising quaternions and acceleration data collected using an [Mbientlab MetaMotionS](https://mbientlab.com/metamotions/), A wearable device that offers real-time and continuous monitoring of motion and environmental sensor data.
 A time-alignment script was designed to sync these two diverse data streams.

 #### Visualization